BlackHC/dart_repl/README.md

 ### TODOs

 [] provide a back channel for the sandbox to change its own package config.
-[] find a way to unexport a library
+[] find a way to unexport a library (can we enumerate all the symbols from a library and hide them?)

 ## About